geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

      root_data_dir: /path/to/ExtData
      met_field: MERRA2
      species_database_file: ./species_database.yml
-     debug_printout: false    # <-- Set this to true
+     debug_printout: false  # <---- set this to true
      use_gcclassic_timers: false

-This will send additional output to the GEOS-Chem log file, which may help you to determine where the simulation is stopping with an error.
+This will send additional output to the :program:`GEOS-Chem` log file, which may help you to determine where the simulation stopped.

-If your HEMCO simulation is stopping with an error, then turn on debug printout by editing the :code:`Verbose` and :code:`Warnings` settings at the top of the :file:`HEMCO_Config.rc` configuration file:
+If your :program:`HEMCO` simulation stopped with an error, turn on debug printout by editing the :code:`Verbose` and :code:`Warnings` settings at the top of the :file:`HEMCO_Config.rc` configuration file: